 No, an applicant can only submit one project per year.

-WHAT IF A PRODUCER IS INVOLVED IN MORE THAN ONE PROJECT?
+WHAT IF A FILMMAKER IS INVOLVED IN MORE THAN ONE PROJECT?

-A producer can submit only one application per review period.
+A filmmaker can submit only one application per review period.
 That same applicant can serve on the production team of another project, but cannot be an applicant.

 CAN PUBLIC TELEVISION STATIONS APPLY TO EITHER PMCF, CIF OR DIGITAL?

 LPB no longer accepts applications from public media stations.
 If a station has a project that aligns with LPB’s mission, the station representative should contact LPB’s executive team for discussion.
 However, the project would not be eligible to apply to the Digital Media Fund.

 DOES LPB FUND AT VARIOUS STAGES OF PRODUCTION FOR DIGITAL PROJECTS?

 LPB does not fund various stages for digital projects.
 Projects that are selected for funding must be completed with the funds awarded from LPB.